steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 # Mostly Monadic

-Languages like Haskell and F# have tools like the maybe monad that help add safety to operations.
-Using the maybe monad can completely prevent null reference exceptions by making you "unpack" the value every time, or "lift" the function.
-This is very powerful in the day to day.
+Languages like Haskell and F# have tools like the maybe monad that add safety to operations.
+For example, using the maybe monad can completely prevent null reference exceptions by making you ensure you "unpack" the value every time.

-What does Clojure doe for this?
-In a typical Clojure feature which gives 80% of the value for 20% of the effort, Clojure has a great relationship with empty lists and nil.
-Rather than wrapping every value that is nullable, Clojure's default functions all _mostly_ deal with nil without throwing an exception.
-For example:
+How does Clojure address this?
+In a typical Clojure way, which gives 80% of the value for 20% of the effort, Clojure has a great relationship with empty lists and nil.
+Rather than wrapping every value that is nullable in a type, Clojure's default functions all _mostly_ deal with nil and empty without throwing exceptions.
+For
+example:

 ``` clojure
 (get {:id 5} :id)